Zilog Z8000: Memory handling

-Like the Z80 before it, the Z8000 included a system to automatically refresh dynamic RAM.
+Like the Z80, the Z8000 includes a system to automatically refresh dynamic RAM.
 In most systems this is normally handled by the video display controller or external logic.
 This was implemented via a separate Refresh Counter (RC) register that held the currently updating page of memory.
 The feature is turned on by setting the most significant bit of the RC, bit 15, to 1.
 The following six bits, 14 through 9 are a rate, measured in terms of every 4th clock cycle.
 With a standard 4 MHz clock, that allows the refresh to be called every 1 to 64 microseconds.
 The remaining 8 bits select a row in memory to refresh.

-The Z8000 used a segmented memory map, with a 7-bit "segment number" and a 16-bit offset.
-Both numbers were represented by pins on the Z8001, meaning that it could directly address a 23-bit memory, or 8 MB.
-Instructions could only directly access a 16-bit offset.
-This allowed the instruction format to be smaller; a system with direct access to a 23-bit address would need to read three bytes (24-bits) from memory for every address referred to in the code, thus requiring two reads on a 16-bit bus.
-With segments, the addresses needed only a single 16-bit read which is then added to a segment number to produce the complete address.
-The segment number only needed to be updated when the data crossed the 16-bit/64 KB boundaries.
+The Z8000 has a segmented memory map, with a 7-bit "segment number" and a 16-bit offset.
+Both numbers are represented by pins on the Z8001, meaning that it can directly address a 23-bit memory, or 8 MB.
+Instructions can only directly access a 16-bit offset.
+This allows the instruction format to be smaller; a system with direct access to a 23-bit address would need to read three bytes (24 bits) from memory for every address referred to in the code, thus requiring two reads on a 16-bit bus.
+With segments, the addresses need only a single 16-bit read which is then added to a segment number to produce the complete address.
+The segment number only needs to be updated when the data crosses the 16-bit/64 KB boundaries.

-When represented internally, addresses were all 32 bits long.
-This consisted of an upper 16-bit word with a leading 0 in bit 15, the 7-bit segment number, and then 8 zeros.
-This required more memory to store, as each 23-bit address used up 32 bits of register space, but allowed the addresses to be cleanly stored in the 16-bit registers and can be more easily pushed and popped from the stack, which occurred in 16-bit words.
+Internally, addresses are all 32 bits: an upper 16-bit word with a leading 0 in bit 15, the 7-bit segment number, and then 8 zeros.
+This requires more memory to store, as each 23-bit address uses up 32 bits of register space, but allows the addresses to be cleanly stored in the 16-bit registers and can be more easily pushed and popped from the stack, which occurs in 16-bit words.